ar-yevhenii/ar-yevhenii.github.io/_portfolio/portfolio.md

 **Company:** CGS-team
 **Position:** Junior AI Engineer

-This project is a Flask-based API for summarizing financial memos using GPT-4o.
+This project is a **Flask-based** API for summarizing financial memos using **GPT-4o**.
 It processes PDF files to extract and summarize relevant financial information into structured JSON responses.

 Key Features:
 - Produce structured financial memos;